 And currently, in Burundi, we are using social and behavioural change communication tools like community conversation to shift social norms about unpaid care work and women’s role in decision making in agriculture and their participation in extension activities.

-PlantwisePlus is the new global programme, led by CABI, to increase incomes and grow safer and higher quality food through sustainable approaches to crop production.
+PlantwisePlus is a global programme, led by CABI, to increase incomes and grow safer and higher quality food through sustainable approaches to crop production.

 Working in close partnership with relevant actors, PlantwisePlus strengthens national plant health systems from within, enabling countries to provide farmers with the knowledge they need to lose less and feed more.